NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

-If we really want to use a traditional digital loop filert, we've got to make a set of domain-transformations that looks more like this:
+If we really want to use a traditional digital loop filter, we've got to make a set of domain-transformations that looks more like this:

 <img src="adc_dac.svg" alt="adc_dac" style="width:100%;" />